 For others, it is advised to stay with the private system.
 In this case, Feather Insurance can help you find the right and fairest policy for your needs too.

 I hope this little run-down helped you to understand the German health insurance system and make a better choice for your own coverage.
-Good luck.
+Good luck and feel free to leave a comment if you have any questions.